luozi/AssistiveTouch/README.md

-# AssistiveTouch
+# Android Assistive Touch
 Like and iphone Assistive Touch

-Android Assistive Touch

-1.Click it to return desktop
+> 1.Click it to return desktop
-#2.Two seconds later fades
+> 2.Two seconds later fades